Following the lead of Europe RoHS (EU Directive 2011/65/EU), ten hazardous substances are restricted:

 - Di-n-butyl phthalate (DBP)

 None of these substances must exceed the concentrations thresholds of 0.1%, except cadmium which has a more restrictive threshold of 0.01%.

 As is with EU RoHS, Ukraine’s decree has exemptions for the aforementioned restrictions.
 In fact, Ukraine’s RoHS has the same exemptions as the EU.
 A footnote at the end of annexes 3 and 4 of Ukraine RoHS emphasizes that the exemption numbers correspond to those of EU Directive 2011/65/EU.
 Two lists of the updated EU RoHS exemptions can be found on our European page.

 Another similarity with EU RoHS is that a declaration of conformity (DoC) must be completed.
-The DoC must be drafted in Ukrainian.
-If it is completed in another language, it is necessary to provide a copy in Ukrainian.
+Indeed, the DoC must be drafted, in Ukrainian.
+Furthermore. if it is completed in another language, it is necessary to provide a copy in Ukrainian.